Are you looking to make your office a happier and more productive workplace? Do you also wonder if maybe you have to sacrifice one for the other?

 Finally, follow this oldie but goodie from Jeff Bezos of Amazon: If you have to order more than two pizzas, there are too many people in the room.
 Invite only those who need to be there, and hold the entire meeting standing up to encourage staying on point.

-And speaking of standing up, workers who are stuck in the chairs, tied to a desk all day are definitely not the happiest.
+And speaking of standing up, happy productive office workers who are stuck in the chairs, tied to a desk all day are definitely not the happiest.
 For that reason, encourage all your employees to take a lunch break—and then to take a walk after eating.

 Time outside, away from lights and screens, are literally a breath of fresh air that allows people to come back refreshed and ready to tackle the second half of the day.